 The drive control signals generation is not incorporated on the DDC which makes it interfaceable with any type of disk interface.
 These signals can be generated simply with an I/O port associated with the controlling microprocessor.
 The microprocessor prepares the control signals for a particular drive interface and writes it to the I/O port.
-In high performance multi-drive, multi-interface systems, a dedicated microcontroller (COPSTM, 8048 or HPC) or microprocessor (NSC800TM, Series 32000® etc.) may be used to provide control signals for various drives.
-In this case, the controlling microprocessor (or host) instructs the microcontroller to perform a complete disk seek operation.
+In high performance multi-drive, multi-interface systems, a dedicated microcontroller (COPSTM, 8048 or HPC) or microprocessor (NSC800TM, Series 32000[®] etc.) may be used to provide control signals for various drives.
+In this case, the control signals for various drives.
+In this case, the control ler to perform a complete disk seek operation.